-Is the CR-10S the best 3D Printer under 500 Dollars?
+Is Creality CR-10S the best 3D Printer under $500?

-Soon after creating ripples with its Cartesian-style CR-10, a 3D printer best known for its impressively large build area and budget price tag, the Shenzhen manufacturer rolled out an upgrade to this popular machine in the form of Creality 3D CR-10S.
+Soon after creating ripples with its Cartesian-style Creality R-10, a DIY 3D printer best known for its impressively large build area and an under $500 price tag, Creality rolled out an upgrade to this popular machine in the form of Creality 3D CR-10S.

 When Creality launched the CR-10 and hit a sweet spot with customers, many thought the perfect balance of good build quality and low price point couldn’t get any better than this.

 And as you work closely with this Creality offering, you realize that it is worth the hype.
 The Creality CR-10S enjoys an enviable reputation for being a great, affordable 3D printer and it has more than earned it.

 A review of the CR-10S 3D Printer